JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-write-integration-tests.md

 # Spring - How to write Integration Tests
 This guide provides details on how to write a simple integration test for a spring boot application.
-Note that writing integration tests through the SQS queue can be flaky and therefore you should prefer to call your message listener directly in your integration test.
+Note that writing integration tests through the SQS queue can be flaky and therefore you should prefer to call your message listener directly in your integration test if possible.

-For this How to guide the [Java Dynamic SQS Listener - Spring Integration Test Example](../../../examples/java-dynamic-sqs-listener-spring-integration-test-example) module will be used.
-This is very simple application that has a single queue listener that calls out to a service when a message is retrieved.
+For this guide the [Java Dynamic SQS Listener - Spring Integration Test Example](../../../examples/java-dynamic-sqs-listener-spring-integration-test-example) module will be used, which is a very simple application that has a single queue listener that calls out to a service when a message is retrieved.
 The tests written includes test on:
  - A message was received and able to be successfully processed
  - A message was received, was not able to be processed and through the re-drive policy succeeded the next time
- - A message was receieved, was not able to be processed after the number of times defined by the re-drive policy where it ended up in the Dead Letter Queue
+ - A message was received, was not able to be processed after the number of times defined by the re-drive policy where it ended up in the Dead Letter Queue

 #### Tools
 The tools that will be used to help this are provided by the `local-sqs-test-utils`: